 KATRINA VANDEN HEUVEL: You know, I mean, what’s going on here, Amy, is the Bush administration wants to deploy a technology that does not work against a threat that does not exist.
-And this is against the backdrop, most fundamentally, of the dismantling of an arms control and disarmament regime that the US and Russia have constructed over the last twenty-five, thirty years.
+And this is against the backdrop, most fundamentally, of the dismantling of an arms control and disarmament regime that the U.S. and Russia have constructed over the last 25, 30 years.

 Finally, Congress, in its wisdom, has cut funding for some of this, and the Joint Chiefs of Staff do not want any part of it.
 They’ve called missile defense "pet rocks," because it undermines our real security in pursuit of a fantasy.

 AMY GOODMAN: Professor Postol, what’s the point of this system?
 What are they trying to accomplish?

 THEODORE POSTOL: Well, I think your earlier speakers, in my view, have correctly described the issues that need to be addressed politically.
 The problem that adds even more complexity to this issue is the completely unrealistic character of the technical system that the administration claims will do missile defense.
 In fact, my earlier statement was simply — it was caveated in a very important way.
 I said "if" the system components work as the Missile Defense Agency claims they would.
 In fact, these missile defense components will never work the way the Missile Defense Agency claims they would.
 But, in fact, the United States claims they would work, and the Russians, at some level, have taken us at our word.
 So we’ve got the worst of both worlds.
 We’ve got a system that the Russians treat or perceive or treat politically as if it has some capability, which means this raises big political questions of the kind that have been addressed by your other commentators, and at the same time we have a system that really will provide no realistic defensive capability.